iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 ![](https://static.iterative.ai/img/studio/models-dashboard.png)

-You can sort the models in the dashboard by the `Last updated` timestamp.
+You can sort the models in the dashboard by several criteria, including model framework, repository, etc.

 Iterative Studio consolidates the stages of all the models in the registry, and provides a way to filter models by stages.